haleytrimpert/Social-Network-API/README.md

 ## Description

-This application is a social network API.
+This application is a social network API backend using a NoSQL database.
+It utilizes User, Thought and Reaction models and API routes.

 ## Link